samprati97/DataScience/README.md

 # DataScience

-This Folder includes explanation for all machine learning algorithms for a beginner.
+Machine Learning Folder includes explanation for all machine learning algorithms for a beginner.